A Derivation of Intelligence from Guided Relation-Creation

 with:

-We can now define intelligence from the structure already built.
+We can now define intelligence in the structural sense derived here.

 The path has been: